dhanush-sg-14/Fit-Track/README.md

 # 💪 FitTrack - Fitness & Diet App

 Welcome to *FitTrack* – your all-in-one companion for fitness tracking, workout planning, and diet management.
-Whether you're trying to build muscle, lose weight, or just stay active and healthy, FitTrack helps you stay on top of your goals.
+Whether you're trying to build muscle, lose weight, or just stay active and healthy, FitTrack helps you stay on top of your goals.Stay healthy ✨,Stay Strong 🔥